 In-District – The mission of Northwest Mississippi Community College is to first serve the residents of our eleven-county district.
 Out-of-district students should apply for housing prior to May 31 for the fall semester.
 Out-of-district students applying after May 31 will be assigned a residence hall room only after all in-district students have been assigned.

 Apply for admission to NWCC.

 Apply for housing by submitting a completed housing application and deposit to the Housing Office for review and approval.
-The Director of Campus Life and Housing has the right to reject any applications for housing.
+The Dean of Students has the right to reject any applications for housing.
 Applications submitted without deposits are automatically returned.
 Students preferring apartment living should submit a $100 deposit, students preferring suite or traditional residence hall living should submit a $50 deposit.

 Receive communication from the Housing Office that your application and deposit was received.
 (This may take up to 30 days pending status of admissions application and the time of year that student applied).

 Receive Housing Assignment Letter or waiting list letter in mid-July prior to fall semester or late-December prior to spring semester.